10 Money-Saving Gift Ideas

 Nothing has helped me slash our grocery budget quite like meal planning.

-I started with Plan To Eat and loved how easy it was to plan things with the calendar view.
-While I really like the app, I found the non-digital approach worked better for us.
+I started with Plan To Eat and love how easy it is to plan things with the calendar view.

-This magnetic menu sticks to your fridge and lets the whole family see what’s planned.
+We use a magnetic menu that sticks to the fridge and lets the whole family see what’s planned.

 7 – Coupon Books/School Spirit Cards